Hobsons Bay Coastal Trail: Connections

 In the north is the Maribyrnong River Trail as well as the Footscray Road Path which connects to the Capital City Trail in Docklands.
+In Spotswood, the Federation Trail connects at Hyde Street.
 Heading south the trail goes through Williamstown and intersects the lower Kororoit Creek Trail in Altona, then the Laverton Creek Trail.
 In the south the path terminates at the Skeleton Creek Trail in Altona Meadows.